Buying And Selling Businesses - David Barnett

 • He quit and got a full-time job but came back to selling businesses from a phone call.

 • You have no control from deals falling apart.
-Moreover, external factors such as banks, regulatory agencies and the government could ruin your deal.
+External factors such as banks, regulatory agencies and the government could ruin your deal.

 Terms of Buying a Business